tonicanada/solar-system-horizons-nasa/README.md

-# Building a Solar Sytem with Nasa Horizons API and three.js
+# Building a Solar System with Nasa Horizons API and three.js

 This repository has 2 main folders, one written in Python that queries data from the [NASA Horizons API](https://ssd-api.jpl.nasa.gov/doc/horizons.html), and another one that is a web app in Vite with Three.js.